Perhaps no piece of literature is quoted more often than The Art of War book by Sun Tzu.

 I can easily see where this is applied in the workforce or home.

-Yet, we can make the best out of the situation by not letting the uncontrollables control us.
+Yet, we can make the best out of the situation by not letting the uncontrollable control us.

-We can control our attitude, our plans, and how we are going to adapt and thrive when the uncontrollables confront us.
+- We can control our attitude, our plans, and how we are going to adapt and thrive when the uncontrollable confront us.

 “The good fighters of old first put themselves beyond the possibility of defeat, and then waited for an opportunity of defeating the enemy.” -Sun Tzu